Kingwolf123/cod4-promod-server-installer/README.md

 ## Who This Project Is For

 This package is aimed at:
-- Windows users who want a practical way to install and run a **COD4 Promod server**
+- Windows users beginner users who want a practical and fast way to install and run a **COD4 Promod server**
 - server hosts who do not want to manually wire together **COD4X**, **PowerShell 7**, **Python**, **FastDL**, and startup arguments.
 A complicated affair!
-- users who want a beginner-friendly install flow but still want plain-text config files they can edit afterward
 - people publishing or sharing a local COD4 server package for friends, scrims, mixes, or match hosting

 ## What This COD4 Server Installer Does

 The installer and startup scripts handle the following:
-- require `winget` and PowerShell 7 for the installation
+- require `winget` and PowerShell 7 for the installation.
+Install them if not detected
 - detect and install a usable 64-bit Python 3 runtime for the FastDL HTTP server
 - optionally copy base COD4 files from an existing install
 - optionally download and install COD4X dedicated server files
-- guide you through choosing the Promod mod folder name
 - tell you exactly where to copy Promod files for both the game server and FastDL
 - validate that the required files exist before finishing
 - update `server\start_script\server_args.psd1` .
 This replaces the traditional command line arguments for the server.